Best Sleeping Position For Peripheral Artery Disease (2024)

 However, this position isn’t recommended if you snore at night.
 You also shouldn’t sleep on your back if you’ve been diagnosed with a sleep-related breathing disorder like sleep apnea.

 Sleeping on your back can also be difficult if you have a mattress that doesn’t meet your specific needs.
-Make sure you have the right type of mattress to support back sleeping—ideally one with a medium-firm feel.
+Make sure you have the right type of mattress to support back sleeping.
+The best mattress for back sleepers is one with a medium-firm feel.
 In our experience, medium-firm mattresses hit that sweet spot of cushioning and support.

 Studies have also shown that medium-firm feel mattresses help improve sleep quality and reduce the risk of developing lower back pain (Caggiari et al., 2021).